Skip to content

 Choosing the Right DEX Platform

-Order-book DEXes (Hyperliquid, dYdX) discover price from live orders — real depth, but makers must be attracted.
-Oracle-based pool DEXes (GMX, Jupiter Perps) import a price and fill you against the pool — zero-slippage fills, but LPs bear trader PnL and oracle risk.
+Order-book DEXes (Hyperliquid, dYdX) discover prices from live orders.
+Oracle-based pool DEXes (GMX, Jupiter Perps) use external reference prices.
+Pool balance and trade size can cause price impact.
+LPs bear trader PnL and oracle risk.

 Consider testing multiple platforms with small trades before committing your main trading capital.
 Each platform has subtle differences in fee structures, close-out mechanics, and available trading pairs that may affect your strategy.